Find Grad Schools

 25 Yearly Graduations

 Montana State University is the 13th most popular school in the nation for students seeking a master's degree in math.
 Each year, around 16,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,654 per year, while in-state graduate students, on average, pay $5,089 per year.
-During the 2020-2021 academic year, 25 people received their master's degree in math from MSU Bozeman.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 44% were women.
+The average in-state tuition for full-time undergraduates is $5,824 per year, while in-state graduate students, on average, pay $5,241 per year.
+During the most recent year for which we have data, 25 people received their master's degree in math from MSU Bozeman.
+About 50% of this group were women, and 7% were students from an underrepresented racial-ethnic group.

 #14